bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 ### Packages Published from Monorepos Have More Bugs

-This is completely anecdotal and based on lived experience.
+This is completely anecdotal but also completely true.
 Packages published from monorepos have more defects, and finding and fixing the defects is more challenging for dependents.
 I believe this is due to two factors: